Crafting In-context Examples according to LMs' Parametric Knowledge: Related Work

 \section{Related Work}

-\paragraph{Multi Label Ordering} While not studied extensively under the in-context-learning setting, a recent work~\cite{Madaan2022ConditionalSG} studies set generation problem from encoder-decoder model, showing that imposing informative ordering over the label space improves model performance. \paragraph{Analysis on In-context Learning} Many prior works investigate factors that determine the performance of in-context learning (ICL) ~\cite{brown2020language}, such as the composition of the pre-training dataset ~\citep{xie2022an}, size of a language model ~\citep{wei2022emergent}, number of pre-training tokens ~\citep{touvron2023llama}, and specific fine-tuning strategy employed ~\citep{wei2021finetuned}.
-More closely related to ours, one line of work particularly focuses factors related to the in-context examples, including the choice of verbalizer and templates~\cite{min2022rethinking}, order of examples~\cite{lufantastically}, and the choice of in-context examples~\cite{liu2021makes,rubin2021learning,ye2023compositional}.
+\paragraph{Multi Label Ordering} While not studied extensively under the in-context-learning setting, a recent work~\cite{Madaan2022ConditionalSG} studies set generation problem from an encoder-decoder model, showing that imposing informative ordering over the label space improves model performance. \paragraph{Analysis on In-context Learning} Many prior works investigate factors that determine the performance of in-context learning ~\cite{brown2020language}, such as the composition of the pre-training dataset ~\citep{xie2022an}, size of language model ~\citep{wei2022emergent}, number of pre-training tokens ~\citep{touvron2023llama}, and specific fine-tuning strategy employed ~\citep{wei2021finetuned}.
+More closely related to ours, one line of work particularly focuses on factors related to the in-context examples, including the choice of verbalizer and templates~\cite{min2022rethinking}, order of examples~\cite{lufantastically, Pezeshkpour2023LargeLM}, and the choice of in-context examples~\cite{liu2021makes,rubin2021learning,Agrawal2022IncontextES,ye2023compositional}.
 While past work is mainly centered around classification tasks, our work studies the task of multi-answer QA, with a focus on how LM's parametric knowledge on in-context examples impact the performance.
-In particular, our findings suggest using answers with lower perplexity in in-context examples leads to more accurate answer, which is congruent with recent work that shows using lower plexity prompts improves model perplexity in general~\cite{Ye-Durrett:explselect,Gonen2022DemystifyingPI}.
+In particular, our findings suggests that answers with lower perplexity lead to more accurate answer, which is congruent with recent work that shows using lower perplexity prompts improves model perplexity in general~\cite{Ye-Durrett:explselect,Iter2023InContextDS,Gonen2022DemystifyingPI}.

 \paragraph{Multi-answer QA} Real-world questions could naturally have multiple answers when a question is ambiguous~\cite{min2020ambigqa,stelmakh-etal-2022-asqa}, when a question is evaluated under different temporal or geographical contexts~\cite{zhang-choi-2021-situatedqa}, or when a question expects a set of answers~\cite{amouyal2022qampari,malaviya2023quest}.
 While most prior work tackles multi-answer QA in the open-book setting by retrieving from external corpus~\cite{shao-huang-2022-answering,sun-etal-2023-answering}, we study the problem in the close-book setting, which prompts LLMs to generate the answers based on their parametric knowledge.